davidpelaez/fbdoorman/README.md

 * prints further instructions

-Create your aplication in Facebook and set-up the information in config/facebook.yml
+Create your aplication in Facebook and set-up the information in config/facebook.yml (You'll have to create that file)

 Usage
 -----